delirehberi/hugo2nostr/README.md

 ### 2. `debug.js` – Fetch existing articles

-Fetches all existing `kind:30023` articles by your pubkey from configured relays and stores them in `published.json`.
+Fetches all existing `kind:30023` articles by your pubkey from configured relays.

 **Command:**